 Industrial Park development has been promoted by the Planning District Commission as one way to diversify the regional economy.
 In Dickenson County progress has been slow with most developed sites remaining vacant.
 Transportation routes and isolation are two big obstacles to future industrial growth.
 The planned expressway may change these conditions but the construction schedule remains unclear.

-TABLE 25

 Dickenson County Industrial Parks